Sightseeing on the northern California and southern Oregon coast is straightforward: travel US 101, the Pacific Coast Highway.

 The scenery is spectacular.

-Starting from the north are the Oregon Dunes, with miles and miles of beaches and huge dune.
-The predominate activity here seems to be ATV's.
+Starting from the north are the Oregon Dunes, with miles and miles of beaches and huge dunes.
+The predominate activity here seems to be ATV’s.
 Even if you have never been on an ATV, is it worthwhile stopping by and renting one to take it out on a spin through these amazing dunes.
 Even the first timers will enjoy a few hours out driving around if just to sightsee.

 Don’t forget the Umpqua Lighthouse and the views from there.

 The topography changes from Coos Bay on south.
 Here, spectacular cliffs open up dramatic ocean views.
 Bird watching becomes more popular.
 Camping consists of tents and RV’s.
 Sea Lions and seals are common.
 And working fishing harbors bring in the fresh catch available in restaurants.